 But does it work?
 As I found this camera so beautiful I decided to take it out straight away on a shrine expedition.

-Update: I decided to reskin the camera 🙂
+Update: I did reskin the camera 🙂

 Please check the photos and read the text, that way you know exactly what you are buying.
 The amount includes postage to the UK.
 If you live outside the UK please contact me for postage details.